IST_AD-01: Work Space Within IST

 Research Labs (in priority order):

-• Externally funded graduate assistants including GAs supported with start-up funds
+• Externally funded graduate assistants, including GAs supported with start-up funds

-• Externally funded visitors
+• Externally funded visiting scholars

 • Internally funded graduate assistants